-Did you know that the Hillcrest PTA has a Special Education Liaison, Rachel Didovicher?
-If you have any questions or concerns regarding the Special Education process for Baltimore County in general, or Hillcrest Elementary in particular, feel free to reach out to her!
-And thanks to her own experiences navigating these waters, she can also help connect families with community-based resources (i.e. speech therapy, tutoring, sensory-friendly dentists, etc.)
+Did you know that the Hillcrest PTA has a Special Education Liaison?
+If you have any questions or concerns regarding the Special Education process for Baltimore County in general, or Hillcrest Elementary in particular, feel free to reach out!

-To learn more about the resources available to parents of children with IEPs or 504 plans, take a quick tour of the Special Education Resource Center, below.
+To learn more about the resources available to parents of children with IEPs or 504 plans, take a quick tour of the Special Education Resource Center, below, or check out the Special Education Citizens’ Advisory Committee (SECAC).

 To learn even more about what the SERC has to offer, including links to resources and information about their lending library, click around this interactive PDF.

-And to learn about the Baltimore County Special Education Citizens Advisory Committee (SECAC), an organization that has provided a forum for issues pertaining to children with disabilities since 1978, check them out online.
+The Baltimore County Special Education Citizens Advisory Committee (SECAC), an organization that has provided a forum for issues pertaining to children with disabilities since 1978.
 Members of SECAC advocate at the county, state and federal level to make recommendations and assist Baltimore County Public Schools about issues including the education budget, inclusion, assessments, support services and other issues concerning children and special education services.

 - Pathfinders for Autism